EloySchultz/OvaCADx_SPIE2025/Readme.md

 ### 2.1 Ovarian Dataset

-To collect data, create a `datasets.csv` file.
-This is dataset 3.4 from the Flux-server at TU/e.
+Collect your ovarian data and create a `datasets.csv` file.
 The root directory must contain the `datasets.csv` with the following columns:

 1. **Patient ID**: (Int) Unique identifier for each patient.
 2. **Tumor ID**: (String) Unique identifier for each tumor (starts with center abbreviation, in our CZE, BRE, or AVL in our case.).